leksiq/contest-compiler/README.md

     protected String nameIn = null;
     protected String nameOut = null;
     protected boolean singleTest = false;
-    protected boolean localMultiTest = false;
     protected boolean doNotPreprocess = false;
     protected boolean preprocessDebug = false;
     protected PrintStream debugPrintStream = null;
+    protected boolean localMultiTest = false;
+    protected boolean localnameIn = "";

 1. `nameIn` - name of input file if the problem requires file input or while testing.
 Otherwise leave it unchanged (default `null` means console input).
 If the input file is not found then console input is used, so you may test using file input and submit into "Online Judges" system with console input without changing.
 2. `nameOut` - name of output file if the problem requires file output or while testing, otherwise leave it unchanged (default `null` means console output). **Unlike the previous case you should set `null` if the problem requires console output**.
 3. `singleTest` - set `false` (or leave unchanged default `false`) if the problem will be run at multiple test cases.
 In this alternative first line of input will contain one integer - the number of test cases and you need not care to read and process it.
 Otherwise set `true`.
+5. `doNotPreprocess` - set `true` if you need not to compile single source file for "Online Judges" system (for example you don't use user library or are concentrated on testing).
+Otherwise leave it unchanged (default `false` means single source file compilation at every run).
+6. `preprocessDebug` - set `true` if you want to see what happens at compiling process.
+Otherwise leave it unchanged (default `false` means no debugging info).
+7. `debugPrintStream` - set `System.err` if you want to get Exception message at the place it is thrown.
 4. `localMultiTest` - set `true` if the problem will be run under single test case at judge system, but multiple ones at a local testing.
 In this alternative first line of input will contain one integer - the number of test cases and you need not care to read and process it.
 Otherwise set `false`  (or leave unchanged default `false`).
 Note: use this field inside special construction:
 ````
         /*+Preprocess-DONOTCOPY*/
         localMultiTest = true;
         /*-Preprocess-DONOTCOPY*/
 ````
-5. `doNotPreprocess` - set `true` if you need not to compile single source file for "Online Judges" system (for example you don't use user library or are concentrated on testing).
-Otherwise leave it unchanged (default `false` means single source file compilation at every run).
-6. `preprocessDebug` - set `true` if you want to see what happens at compiling process.
-Otherwise leave it unchanged (default `false` means no debugging info).
-7. `debugPrintStream` - set `System.err` if you want to get Exception message at the place it is thrown.
+8. `localnameIn` - set the path to the local input file even if the judge system use stdin.

 There are some methods to simplify routine actions: